shagia/js-elevator-test/README.md

 ## Caveats

 Currently, the queue system only travels upward, and there is no direction being defined.
-When the elevator reaches it's max, it'll go right back down to the floor and climb back up to the first number available.
+When the elevator reaches it's max, it'll go right back down to the bottom floor and climb back up to the first number available.